Luke Plant’s home page

 I do freelance web development work, almost always using Python (and normally Django).
 If you are interested in hiring me you can have a look at the projects above and websites below for examples of my work (note that some of these are very old!).
 Please also see my development standards.

-My blog.
 Friends and family should be warned that it is almost entirely geeky and technical, with only occasional articles on Christian things.

 Creating fractal images is a hobby of mine, you can download some images and find more info here.